aproxis/VideoCutter/memory-bank/progress.md

     - Increased window size to 1400x900.
     - Restructured tabs into "Main Settings", "Subtitles", and "Advanced Effects".
     - Relocated settings to more logical tabs.
+    - Added separate controls for title video chromakey color, similarity, and blend, and moved them to a dedicated section.
+    - Added a checkbox to enable/disable title background with configurable color and opacity.

 ### FFmpeg Integration